ForgeRock/ds-operator/DEVELOPMENT.md

 This allows the operator running on your desktop to communicate with the directory server.
 This is needed for any LDAP functionality such as setting application passwords.

-DEV_MODE also injects debug containers into the DS pods.
+DEBUG_CONTAINERS injects debug containers into the DS pods.
 Minikube uses the hostpath csi provisioner to test volume snapshots.
 The hostpath provisioner does not `chmod`  volumes to the `forgerock` user, resulting in permission error when trying to write to the data volume.
 In dev mode, a debug init container performs a `chown -R forgerock:0` to the data volume to correct this.
 This workaround is only needed when using